haileytapia/portfolio/VarianceChartDomo.md

 ## Power variance charts

-A variance chart requires a `date` field and an `actual` value.
+To create a variance chart, specify a `date` field and an `actual` value.
 A `target` value is optional, but it can highlight how much each value varies from the target.

 For information about value, category, and series data, see our article about [Understanding Chart Data](https://domo-support.domo.com/s/article/360043428693?language=en_US).